Tannu-Saxena02/devConnect/HomeworkNotes.md

 - Error handling using try and catch - ✅ Done Project Related

 - difference between js objects and JSON
-- Add the express.json middleware to your app
+- Add the express.json middleware to your app - ✅ Done Project Related
 - make your sign up API dynamic to receive data from the end user. - ✅ Done Project Related
 - User.findOne with duplicate email,ids which object returned
 - API get user by email - ✅ Done Project Related
 - API -Feed API-GET/feed - get all the users from the database - ✅ Done Project Related
 - API get user by id - ✅ Done Project Related
 - Create a delete user API - ✅ Done Project Related
-- Difference between PUT and PATCH
+- Difference between PUT and PATCH - RN notes
 - API -Update a user - ✅ Done Project Related
 - Explore the mongoose Documention for models method - ✅ Done Project Related
 - What are the options in a model.findOneAndUpdate method,explore more about it. - ✅ Done Project Related